adityabisoi/ds-algo-solutions/README.md

 ## problem-solving

-A collection of solutions for Problem Solving in Hackerrank with Python
+A collection of solutions for Hackerrank data structures and algorithm problems in Python